Introduction: DIY Wheeled Cooler / Ice Chest

 • Keep an eye out for an old grill or other wheeled item being thrown out and scavenge the wheels and axle

-• In cases where the axle isn't long enough, often you can buy an aluminum or steel rod of the right diameter for just a few dollars at your big box home improvement store.
+• In cases where the axle isn't long enough, you can buy an aluminum or steel rod of the right diameter for just a few dollars at your big box home improvement store.

 • I used the same type of screw that hold the lid hinges on.
 They're fat pan head type screws